List of Empire ships (Co–Cy): Empire Conrad

 Empire Conrad was a 7,009 GRT cargo ship which was built by Lithgows Ltd, Port Glasgow.
 Launched on 23 March 1942 and completed in May 1942.
-Sold in 1952 to P Atychiades, Marseilles and renamed Franta.
+Sold in 1952 to P Atychiades, Marseille and renamed Franta.
 Sold in 1952 to Refast Steamship Co and renamed Nia.
 Operated under the management of Marcou & Sons Ltd, London.
 Sold in 1954 to Ocean Tramp Tankers Corporation, Panama, and renamed Eugenia.
 Scrapped in April 1967 in Niihama, Japan.

 Empire Consent

 Empire Consent was a 1,942 GRT cargo ship which was built by Van der Giessen, Krimpen aan den IJssel.
 Launched in 1944 as Eichberg for August Bolten, Hamburg.
 Seized in May 1945 at Bremerhaven.
 To MoWT and renamed Empire Consent.
 Sold in 1949 to Glen & Co, Glasgow and renamed Runa.
 Sold in 1964 to Seamasters Shipping Co, Greece, and renamed Karyatis.
 Scrapped in 1968 in Hong Kong.

 Empire Consequence

 Empire Consequence was a 1,998 GRT cargo ship which was built by Lübecker Maschinenbau, Lübeck.
 Launched in 1940 as Friedrich Bischoff.
 Sunk on 13 December 1943 at Bremen during an allied air raid.
 Salvaged, and seized in May 1945 at Copenhagen.
 To MoWT and renamed Empire Consequence.
 Allocated in 1947 to the US.
 To United States Maritime Commission.
 To Norton Clapp, Seattle in 1950.
 Sold in 1951 to Polttoaine Osuuskunta, Finland and renamed Kaisaniemi.
 Scrapped in November 1967 in Grimstad, Norway.